 Mellow Mink Brewing

 One of my favorite spots along the Cumberland Valley Beer Trail is newcomer, Mellow Mink Brewing.
 Tucked along the Carlisle Pike, it would be easy to miss this brewery from the outside, but the inside is super relaxing and inviting.
 The décor is sophisticated but not stuffy with comfy seating and a cool bar in the middle.
 They specialize in sour beers with creative options.
-Two of my favorites are the Tropical Escape, a sour gose with passionfruit, and the Apple Pie Sour brewed with apples and cinnamon sticks.
-If you don’t like sour beers, they also have house-made sparkling waters and sodas on draft and offer a selection of locally-sourced wines and spirits.
+Two of my favorites are the Orange Creamsicle IPA, brewed with blood oranges, vanilla beans, and lactose, and the Superfruit 11, a golden sour beer conditioned on over 200 pounds of pink guava and blood oranges.
+If you don’t like sour beers, they also have house-made sparkling waters and sodas on draft and offer a selection of locally sourced wines and spirits.

 Even if you don't drink, you don't need to miss out on the fun.
 There are a number of non-alcoholic beverages to enjoy along the Beer Trail.

 - Grand Illusion Hard Cider: Stop in for a non-alcoholic craft soda from Reading Soda Works.

 - Appalachian Brewing Co: ABC's small-batch sodas are made using the finest ingredients.
 Choose from Root Beer, diet Root Beer, White Birch Beer, or Ginger Beer.
 All are caffeine and gluten free.